azadeh-afzar/Kianic-Jekyll-Theme/README.md

 To learn how to install and use this theme check out the [**installation guide**](https://mahdibaghbani.github.io/Kianic/en/kianic-theme) for more information.

-If you have a question, find a bug, or want to sugggest a new feature, please open an [**issue on GitHub**](https://github.com/MahdiBaghbani/Kianic/issues/new).
+If you have a question, find a bug, or want to suggest a new feature, please open an [**issue on GitHub**](https://github.com/MahdiBaghbani/Kianic/issues/new).

 ## Preview
 ![screenshot of Halve](/images/kianic-home-image.png)